GomesYV/GomesYV/README.md

 I'm a **Software Engineering student (5th semester at UFMS)** currently working as a **QA Intern at Marlin**, where I work on manual testing, exploratory and regression test cycles, and bug tracking in an agile (Scrum) environment.

-My day-to-day involves writing and executing test cases based on acceptance criteria, documenting defects in **Azure DevOps**, and taking my first steps into test automation with **Cypress**.
+My day-to-day involves writing and executing test cases based on acceptance criteria, documenting defects in **Azure DevOps**, and expanding my skills in test automation using **Cypress**..
 I also have a solid base in web development and databases, which helps me understand the full software development cycle — not just the testing side.

 I care about quality, clear documentation, and continuous learning.